DATA BREACHMEDIATOR · ΘΕΜΙΣ

 Vendor Breach — AllocationNeutral

-Allocated loss and indemnity among an enterprise and a [third-party service provider] following a supply-chain compromise and contested security obligations.
+Allocated loss and indemnity among an enterprise and a third-party service provider following a supply-chain compromise and contested security obligations.

 Multi-Party — Parallel ExposureMediator

-Coordinated [multiple defendants] and parallel regulatory exposure into a single confidential resolution track, avoiding duplicative litigation.
+Coordinated multiple defendants and parallel regulatory exposure into a single confidential resolution track, avoiding duplicative litigation.

-V.The Neutral
+VI.The Neutral

 The one who holds the scales.